020monkey/LARRYCHATTER/README.md

 ![screenshot](LARRYCHATTER_Twitter_Handle_Generation_Algorithm.png)

 ## So What Is LARRYCHATTER Exactly?
 LARRYCHATTER is a cross-platform C2 Framework.
 Much like Merlin, Sliver, Faction C2, yada yada yada.
-The only difference is that it uses covert channels over public platforms instead of standard communication over HTTP/HTTPS to attacker-controlled domains which can be detected very easily and also taken down in a jiffy.
+The only difference is that it uses covert channels over social media for command and control instead of standard communication over HTTP/HTTPS to attacker-controlled domains which can be detected very easily and also taken down in a jiffy.
 It's purpose is to make the life of Blue-teamers a lot-less easy!
 It is primarily aimed at professional red-teamers for red-team engagements.
 Modules can be written in Python and integrated at the click of a finger.
 The prototype version of LARRYCHATTER comes with two modules - a 'recon' module and a 'kill' module in-built which is albeit very crude and doesn't do much.
 My main goal was to show everyone how easily social-media and public platforms can be exploited by malware to communicate with it's operators.
 Additional modules and advancement of existing ones coming soon, so stay tuned mates ;)

 ## Terminology:
 LARRYCHATTER Framework consists of: